xlayers/xlayers/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-xLayers follows the same Code of Condut as Angular.
+xLayers follows the same Code of Conduct as Angular.
 You can read it [here](https://github.com/angular/code-of-conduct/blob/master/CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?